 Our passage for study is found in the second section of the Book of Daniel.
-The first section is mainly narrative, it records events that occurred in Daniel's life while living in Babylon during the time of the exile of the Jews.
-The record covers the Jewish exile under the rule of the Babylonians followed by the rule of the Persians.
-The second section of the book records Daniel's visions and it is Daniel's vision of the four beasts that is the subject of our study.
+The first section is mainly narrative, it records events that occurred in Daniel's life while living in Babylon during the time of the exile of the Jews, both under the rule of the Babylonians and later the Persians.
+The second section of the book records Daniel's visions, and it is Daniel's vision of the four beasts that is the subject of our study.

 v1.
 Daniel claims that he did not make this image up.
 It is a genuine vision.